amzn/selling-partner-api-docs/guides/en-US/use-case-guides/authorization-api-use-case-guide/authorization-api-use-case-guide-v1.md

 **Prerequisites**

-This tutorial assumes that you have a hybrid Selling Partner API application published on the Marketplace Appstore.
+This tutorial assumes that you have a hybrid Selling Partner API application published on the Amazon Seller Central Partner Network (Amazon SCPN).
 Further, it assumes that you published your application following these steps:

-1. You published an Amazon MWS application on the Marketplace Appstore.
+1. You published an Amazon MWS application on the Amazon SCPN.
 2. One or more sellers have authorized your developer ID to make calls to Amazon MWS on your behalf.
 3. You converted your Amazon MWS application to a draft hybrid Selling Partner API application.
-4. You published your hybrid Selling Partner API application to the Marketplace Appstore.
+4. You published your hybrid Selling Partner API application to the Amazon SCPN.

 For more information, see [Hybrid Selling Partner API applications](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#hybrid-selling-partner-api-applications) in the Amazon Selling Partner API Developer Guide.